About the Program

 For departments, interns will bring back knowledge of security practices and standards to the home department.

 The Information Security Office (ISO) coordinates the risk management process for UC Berkeley's information systems and directs campus-wide efforts to adequately secure institutional data.
-ISO is led by the Chief Information Security Officer and consists of four teams: Assessments & Compliance, Operations, IS Policy, and Identity and Access Management.
-The Security Intern will work with both the Operations and Assessments & Compliance teams.
+ISO is led by the Chief Information Security Officer and consists of five teams: Policy Program Management, Service Management, Security Operations, Development and Engineering, and Security Assessments.

-The Information Security Operations and Assessments & Compliance teams are a close-knit group of talented information security professionals performing critical information security functions for the institution.
-The Operations team performs critical functions to promote the security of the campus network, including intrusion monitoring/detection, firewall management, vulnerability scanning, incident/breach response, and network registration.
-The Assessments & Compliance team delivers information security assessments and manages compliance activities, to assist campus units in meeting a variety of internal and regulatory data security obligations.
+The ISO teams are a close-knit group of talented information security professionals performing critical identity and access management and information security functions for the Campus.
+The Development and Engineering and Security Operations teams performs critical functions to promote the security of the campus network, including intrusion monitoring/detection, firewall management, vulnerability scanning, incident/breach response, and network registration.
+The Policy and Security Assessments teams delivers information security assessments and manages compliance activities, to assist campus units in meeting a variety of internal and regulatory data security obligations.

 The Information Security Intern will contribute to the success of the campus Information Security program by supporting specific operational work, projects, and new initiatives within ISO.
 This work will vary with department needs.